 Aphrodite in Academia

 Valentina Perez

+Edited by: Scott David Brown

 Helen Haste Interview

-Q: We’re interviewing Helen Haste, who is a professor emeritus at Bath in Bristol and is in the Education faculty at Harvard as a visitor since 2003.
+We’re interviewing Helen Haste, who is a professor emeritus at Bath in Bristol and is in the Education faculty at Harvard as a visitor since 2003.
 We wanted to ask you three questions, and you can choose which ones you’d like to respond to.

 First, what are your own experiences with gender equality?
-Second, what do you think universities can do to get at the institutional reform that would make things easier for women?
+Second, what do you think universities can do to make things easier for women through institutional reform?
 Third, what are the things that women themselves can do that will inoculate them against the negative cultural cues that we all get?
 You can answer in whatever format you’d like.

 Well the first question was “Have I ever experienced gender inequality?”
 Are we talking about my whole life, so not just my post-school level?